 On a cross-sectional basis, the index tends to be higher at larger BHCs and at BHCs with more trading activity, on both an absolute and relative level.
-Table 3 reports the correlation between the value of the market risk disclosure index and real (2013 dollar) assets, trading assets, and trading asset share, where values are averaged across the years that a BHC is in the sample.
+Table 3 reports the correlation between the value of the market risk disclosure index and real (2013 dollar) assets, trading assets, and trading asset share, where values are averaged across the years a BHC is in the sample.
 Reading down the first column of the table, the correlation coefficients between the disclosure index and the measures of BHC and trading activity scale are large and positive.

 Finally, Table 4 reports the frequency with which the individual data items in the market risk disclosure index are reported.
 The first column reports the frequency across all observations between 1994 and 2012, while the next two columns report the frequency at the beginning and end of the sample period.
 The most commonly reported data element is the holding period and confidence interval of the VaR estimate, reported for about 75 percent of the BHC-year observations.
 This data item is a close proxy for whether a BHC disclosed any information about VaR at all.
-About 30 percent of the observations include some information about VaR by risk type, while information about backtesting and the distribution of returns is reported in 10 to 35 percent of the observations.
-About 40 percent of the observations indicate that the BHC does some kind of stress testing, but only a tiny share-less than 2 percent-report the results of these efforts.
-As a comparison of the columns with data from 1994 and 2012 makes clear, the frequency of reporting increased over the span of the sample period for nearly every data item.
+About 30 percent of the observations included some information about VaR by risk type, while information about backtesting and the distribution of returns is reported in 10 to 35 percent of the observations.
+About 40 percent of the observations indicate that the BHC does some kind of stress testing, but only a tiny share - less than 2 percent - report the results of these efforts.
+As comparison of the columns with data from 1994 and 2012 make clear, the frequency of reporting increased over the span of the sample period for nearly every data item.

-In the regressions, we use the overall market risk disclosure index as the baseline measure of disclosure, but we also construct the first principal component of the cross-sectional variation in reporting of the eighteen individual data items in the index.
+In the regressions, we use the overall market risk disclosure index as the baseline measure of disclosure, but we also construct the first principal component of the cross-sectional variation in reporting of the 18 individual data items in the index.
 The basic index is a simple linear weighting (sum) of the individual elements.
 The first principal component provides an alternate linear combination, with weights that reflect the common variation across BHC-year observations.
 It captures about 40 percent of this variation, suggesting a meaningful common component of reporting across the individual data items.
-Finally, we create an indicator variable
+Finally, we create an indicator variable if a BHC is the only one in the sample to disclose a particular data item in a particular year ("Disclosure Leader"), to assess the impact of innovations in disclosure practice.14